NiranjanTapasv1/Sendblue-block-detection/README.md

 # 📬 sendblue-block-detection

-A machine learning–based simulation to identify potential Apple iMessage rate limits and blocked senders.
-This project uses synthetic message data to show how Sendblue-like platforms can detect blocking behavior, engineer time-based features, and build reusable ML pipelines.
+A machine learning–based simulation using dummy data modeled after Sendblue’s message schema.
+This project demonstrates how messaging platforms can detect blocking behavior (such as hitting Apple iMessage rate limits), engineer useful time-based features, and create a flexible ML-ready dataset.

+The dummy data was designed to mirror key fields in Sendblue’s actual system, including `sendblueNumber`, message status, error logs, and timestamps.

 ---